dreamx-market/dreamx-docs/http.md

 }
 ```

-A field can have multiple errors, each error is a seperate string.
+A field may have multiple reasons for error, each error is a seperate string.

 ## Misc.

-*   All addresses should be without checksums
+*   All addresses should be without checksums and prefixed with `0x`
-*   All requests and responses should be of **application/json** content type
-*   All token amounts are sent in amounts of the smallest level of precision (base units). (e.g if a token has 18 decimal places, selling 1 token would show up as selling `'1000000000000000000'` units by this API).
-*   All addresses are sent as lower-case (non-checksummed) Ethereum addresses with the `0x` prefix.
 *   All parameters should use `snake_case`.
 *   Interactions with Ether should specify `0x0000000000000000000000000000000000000000` as its token address.

-## Enpoints
+## Endpoints

 ### GET /tokens

-Return all available tokens.
-This endpoint should be [paginated](#pagination).
+Get all listed tokens, returns a [paginated](#pagination) response.

 #### Response